fifty-six/fifty-six.github.io/index.md

 + **[hk-modding/api][hk-api]: A modding api for Hollow Knight**

-  I'm a the current maintainer of the HK modding api, and a long-time contributor.
+  I'm the current maintainer of the HK modding api, and a long-time contributor.
 The api is a mod loader using [MonoMod] for assembly patching and the addition of hooks and mod management features.